 As described above, each of our NEOs has entered into a retention agreement with the Company, which provides for certain severance benefits in the event of a termination by us other than for "cause" or by the NEO for "good reason" (which we refer to below as a "qualifying termination") prior to the expiration of the retention agreement.
-Except for Mr. Jacobs, with whom we entered into an amended retention agreement in October 2012, we entered into amended retention agreements with each of our NEOs in March 2013.
+We entered into amended retention agreements with each of our NEOs in March 2016.

-Each of our NEOs has received RSUs and PRSUs pursuant to the 2005 Plan or the 2008 Plan, and Mr. Bhutani has received LFIs.
+Each of our NEOs has received RSUs and PRSUs pursuant to the 2008 Plan, and Mr. Bhutani has also received LFIs.

-The following table shows the potential payments that would have been made by the Company to each of our NEOs assuming that such NEO's employment with the Company terminated, or a change in control occurred (in Mr. Bhutani's case, a change in control pursuant to which we are acquired by an entity that has an asset management business), on December 31, 2014 under the circumstances outlined in the table.
-For purposes of this table, the price of our Class A common stock is assumed to be \$50.03, which was the closing price on December 31, 2014.
+The following table shows the potential payments that would have been made by the Company to each of our NEOs assuming that such NEO's employment with the Company terminated, or a change in control occurred (in Mr. Bhutani's case, a change in control pursuant to which we are acquired by an entity that has an asset management business), on December 31, 2015 under the circumstances outlined in the table.
+For purposes of this table, the price of our Class A common stock is assumed to be \$45.01, which was the closing price on December 31, 2015, and the amounts set forth below reflect the terms of the retention agreements as in effect on December 31, 2015.